Pregnancy and the early years of parenting can be stressful times for parents, and research has shown that in some cases, high levels of

 - Child and Adolescent Health Measurement Initiative (CAHMI).
 2010.
 Children with Special Health Care Needs: A Profile of Key Issues in California.
 Palo Alto, CA: Lucile Packard Foundation for Children's Health.
 [Report].
 View chapter 6, Impact on the Family: Time, Employment, Finances, and Physical and Mental Health.

 - Commission on Paternal Involvement in Pregnancy Outcomes (CPIPO).
 2010.
 Commission Outlook: Best and Promising Practices for Improving Research, Policy,

 and Practice on Paternal Involvement in Pregnancy Outcomes.
 Washington, DC: Joint Center for Political and Economic Studies Health Policy Institute.
 [Report].

 - Currie J, Rossin-Slater M. 2012.
 Weathering the Storm: Hurricanes and Birth Outcomes.
 Cambridge, MA: National Bureau of Economic Research (NBER).
 [Working paper].

 - Declercq ER, Sakala C, Corry MP, Applebaum S. 2008.
 New Mothers Speak Out: National Survey Results Highlight Women's Postpartum Experiences.
-New York, NY: Childbirth Connections.
+New York, NY: Childbirth Connection.
 [Report, Press release, Fact sheet, and Survey materials].

 - Haskins R, Barnett WS.
 2010.
 Investing in Young Children: New Directions in Federal Preschool and Early Childhood Policy.
 New Brunswick, NJ; Washington, DC: National Institute for Early Education Research (NIEER); Center on Children and Families.
 [Report].